azsk/DevOpsKit/Contributing.md

 *  The team needs to agree with any architectural impact a change may make.
 Things like new extension APIs must be discussed with and agreed upon by the core team.

 ### Suggestions
 We're also interested in your feedback for the future of tool.
 You can submit a suggestion or feature request at <azsdksupext@microsoft.com>.
-To make this process more effective, we're asking that these include more information to help define them more clearly.
+To make this process more effective, try to include more information to describe the suggestion more clearly.
 For example one can add the need, impact and advantages or the feature being requeseted.

 ### Thank You !
 Your contributions are really appreciated.